NinadShingare/My_Portfolio/README.md

    docker-compose -f docker-compose.yml -f docker-compose.override.yml up(for running later)
 4. open http://localhost:3000/ to view the homepage
 Note: Takes 3-4 mins to run app.
 Will show error at beginning.
 Stay patient
+      No need to install postgres it will be fetched from docker